web-id-fr/druid/README.md

 - Your Post model needs to extend the Webid\Druid\Models\Post model
 - Your ReusableComponent model needs to extend the Webid\Druid\Models\ReusableComponent model

-For Curator Media model, we need to follow the curator instruction : https://filamentphp.com/plugins/awcodes-curator#custom-model
+For Curator Media model, we need to follow the curator instruction : https://filamentphp.com/plugins/awcodes-curator#custom-model and change the `config/cms.php` file with your model.

 ## Tips to define a default homepage